 The Steed Hut

-At 2320 metres, Siwash Mountain is the highest peak in the Bonnington Range, and the Steed Cabin, a snug wood cabin built by the KMC in 1995, lies due south of the summit of Siwash Mountain by a small tarn at 2100 metres.
-A loft in the cabin can sleep four (no foam mattresses), while the downstairs is equipped with table, bench seats and a wood stove.
-Basic cooking utensils (pots, pans, cups, bowls, plates, cutlery, etc.) are stored in a plastic bin.
-There is also a two burner white gas Coleman Stove and Coleman Lantern (take spare mantels).
-You will need to bring your own white gas for the stove and lantern.
+At 2320 meters, Siwash Mountain is the highest peak in the Bonnington Range, and the Steed Cabin, a snug wood cabin built by the KMC in 1995, lies due south of the summit of Siwash Mountain by a small tarn at 2100 meters.
+A loft in the cabin can sleep four or more (no foam mattresses), while the downstairs is equipped with table, bench seats and a wood stove.
+Basic cooking utensils (pots, pans, cups, bowls, plates, cutlery, etc.) are stored in a cupboard.
+There is also a two burner Coleman propane cook stove and Coleman propane lantern (take spare mantels).
+You will need to bring your own 1lb propane bottles for the stove and lantern.
 There is NO water at the Steed Cabin in either summer or winter.
 The area around the Steed Cabin is popular with snowmobilers, so expect to see snowmobilers when you are staying at the cabin.

 In summer, access is via roads out of Bombi Summit.
 A four wheel drive vehicle is not necessary.
 It is possible to drive to a the head of Glade Creek, from here, it is between one and three hours of bushwhacking (thick bush with many black and grizzly bears in the area) to reach the cabin.
 Follow the following driving directions for summer access.
 Set your odometre to 0 on Highway 3 at Bombi Summit.